 Carla Eckels is Interim News Director at KMUW.
 She's been an award-winning announcer/news producer for KMUW 89.1FM, Wichita Public Radio for 21 years.
 Carla also produces a R&B and gospel show Soulsations, Sunday nights at 6 on KMUW.
-She also hosts Joyful Sounds, a Sunday morning gospel radio show on Q92FM.
+She also hosted Joyful Sounds, a Sunday morning gospel radio show on Q92FM.
 Prior to KMUW, she was the local host for NPR’s Morning Edition at WYSO public radio in Yellow Springs, Ohio and co-hosted a nationally syndicated Gospel Countdown Radio show in Cincinnati.

 In April 2016, Wichita State University presented Carla with the exclusive honor of the Wayne Carlisle Distinguished Service Award, The Carlisle Award is presented to an unclassified professional who models the standard of extraordinary service exhibited by the late Wayne Carlisle.